creaturenex/LS_Intro/Flow_Control/Notes_Flow_Control.md

     irb :003 > '5' == 5
     => false

 In the above example the 5 does not equal 5.
-That is because one 5 is a string denoted ed by the '' while the other is a number/integer.
+That is because one 5 is a string denoted by the ' ' while the other is an integer.

-`!=`` - The "not equal to" operator.
+`!=` - The "not equal to" operator.
 Anything to the left of the symbol is not equal to anything to the right.

     irb :001 > 4 != 5
     => true